mlouellette/Rocket_Elevators_Django_API/README.md

 ## Url samples

-You can test different scenarios on the interface of your choice I recommend using POSTMAN : https://www.postman.com/downloads/
+You can test different scenario's on the interface of your choice I recommend using POSTMAN : https://www.postman.com/downloads/

 - POST : http://127.0.0.1:8000/employees